mui/material-ui/docs/pages/blog/2020-q3-update.md

 ### Community

 - 🗓 Execute on all the items of the [public roadmap](https://github.com/mui-org/material-ui/projects/25).
+- 👩‍🎨 Simplify the migration experience from v4 to v5.
 - ❓ Please upvote [GitHub issues](https://github.com/mui-org/material-ui/issues) if you want us to focus on a specific problem.
 The number of 👍 helps us to prioritize.

 ### Enterprise